-On occasions the Academy may be asked to participate in multi-agency meetings and in cases of sexually harmful behaviour, be asked to undertake a risk and vulnerability management plan.
+On occasions the Academy may be asked to participate in multi-agency meetings and in cases of sexually harmful behaviour (including social media and youth produced sexual imagery known as "sexting"), be asked to undertake a risk and vulnerability management plan.
 Madeley Academy will use the Telford & Wrekin Safeguarding Children's Board (TWSCB) Risk & Vulnerability Management Plan-Sexually Harmful Behaviour for assistance if this is deemed necessary and appropriate.
+This will be recorded and kept under review within the Academy and with other partner agencies.
+The Academy recognises that students are capable of abusing their peers and this will not be tolerated.
+The Academy will not pass off sexually harmful behaviour (including social media and "sexting") as banter.
+Any intervention will consider the victim, alleged perpetrator, all other children and if appropriate adult students and staff.
+Also we will engage with parents to manage and agree this process for all involved.
+For such issues esafety procedures will be followed.